 For instance, the explanation of the deep gouges on the wall under the windowsill of one room - caused by the stirrup of his saddle being constantly slung over the sill, for ease of vaulting over it to enter and leave the room.
 As the horse was tethered next to the window, it would have the added benefit of speeding up the saddling chore next day.
 Special stories indeed.

 Can't Go - ...without just one more look

 ...at that wonderful face, and jawline - and those compelling eyes.

 Why Don't You?

 ... make a 'cuppa', settle down, get comfy...

 and click on one or two of these -

-- this is one of my Ezine articles from last year.
-I am proud to say I have recently been awarded Diamond author status.
+- and this is one of my Ezine articles from the past.
+I am proud to say I was awarded Diamond author status on this site.

 In the poem by Adam Lindsay Gordon - 'Ye Wearie Wayfarer' - the last line suggests the need for courage in times of trouble.
 I don't know that he actually anticipated someone interpreting this to mean that bravado could come from a bottle.
 But certainly, in this rare situation, endurance was definitely enhanced by the 'spiritual' powers of my 'potion'.

-And then there's my website story about him -
+And then there's my Wattpad story about him -